Aubrey Smith (long jumper)

 Aubrey Smith, born 30 June 1988, in Kingston, Jamaica is a track and field athlete, specialising in the long jump.
 He represented Canada at the 2015 Summer Universiade and Jamaica at the 2016 Summer Olympics.

-Smith graduated at Florida International University, in Miami, Florida, USA.
+Smith graduated at Florida International University, in Miami, Florida, US.
 He also won the silver medal, in the long jump, at the 2014 Conference USA Outdoor Track & Field Championships, while representing FIU.
 It was there he attained the school record, on his opening jump, of 7.80m (25 feet 7 ¼ inches).